veskiii/UDP_Client_Server/README.md

 # UDP_Client_Server
-Student project implemented in C++
+Student project implemented in C++ using Winsock

+1↔1 UDP communication

+created with StormageddonDarkLordOfAll